pyrsmk/Horizon/README.md

 });
 ```

-If you want to see how `Canvas2D` si working in live, please [see this example](http://horizonjs.io/examples/canvas2d+scroll.html).
+If you want to see how `Canvas2D` is working in live, please [see this example](http://horizonjs.io/examples/canvas2d+scroll.html).

 Note : you should never set the `width` and `height` of your `canvas` element in CSS (unless you know what you're doing); instead define the node `width` and `height` attributes